-- 3. Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of Interior; or - 4.
-Individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either: - a.
-By an approved state program as determined by the Secretary of the Interior, - b.
-Directly by the Secretary of the Interior in states without approved programs.
+3. Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of Interior; or or a.
+By an approved state program as determined by the Secretary of the Interior.